 In a fit of rage against his widowed father, a passionate young man causes a fatal road accident that becomes a secret between him and his troubled younger sister.

-In Brother, Armand offers strong character development, a really compelling story and some thrilling excitement in his best novel so far.
+In Brother, Armand offers strong character development, a truly compelling story, and some thrilling excitement in his best novel so far.

-Brother is an elaborate work of contemporary fiction that deals with the largest questions in life.
+Brother is an elaborate work of contemporary fiction that deals with the life’s largest questions

 Without a doubt Armand’s best work so far.
 I couldn’t put it down.

 Gísli Marteinn Baldursson, host of Vikan, the most-watched late night TV show in Iceland.

 I have been following Halldór Armand for several years now and have always thought very highly of his books.
 Brother is no exception.
 It is an intricate and subtle story served through a beautiful and modern writing.
 The characters are complex and allow for deep considerations about trauma and human nature in general.
 But it still manages to remain a very entertaining read.
 Halldór Armand is a unique voice in Icelandic literature.